-Diagnostic test that records electrical signals of the brain.
+Electroencephalogram is a diagnostic test that records electrical signals of the brain.
 This electrical activity is detected by electrodes, or sensors, placed on the patient's scalp and transmitted to a polygraph that records the activity and produces graphs on moving paper using an ink writing pen or on a computer screen.

-Stroke caused by a weakened vessel that ruptures and bleeds into the surrounding brain.
+Hemorrhagic Stroke is caused by a weakened vessel that ruptures and bleeds into the surrounding brain.
 The blood accumulates and compresses the surrounding brain tissue.
 The two types of hemorrhagic strokes are intracerebral (within the brain) hemorrhage or subarachnoid hemorrhage.

-Health Insurance Portability and Accountability Act, a US law designed to provide privacy standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other health care providers.
+HIPAA is the acronym for the Health Insurance Portability and Accountability Act, a US law designed to provide privacy standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other health care providers.

 Hospitalists are physicians whose primary professional focus is the general medical care of hospitalized patients.
-See Hospitalist Challenges Telemedicine Can Help Solve
+See Hospitalist Challenges Telemedicine Can Help Solve.

-Healthcare delivery network model consisting of an anchor establishment (hub) which offers a full array of services, complemented by secondary establishments (spokes) which offer more limited services, routing patients needing more intensive services to the hub for treatment.
+Hub-and-spoke model is a healthcare delivery network model consisting of an anchor establishment (hub) which offers a full array of services, complemented by secondary establishments (spokes) which offer more limited services, routing patients needing more intensive services to the hub for treatment.

-The specialized care of patients whose conditions are life-threatening and who require comprehensive care and constant monitoring, usually in intensive care units.
+Intensive care is specialized care of patients whose conditions are life-threatening and who require comprehensive care and constant monitoring, usually in intensive care units.
 Also known as critical care

 Interstate Medical Licensing Compact